dorsariahi/module-13-challenge/README.md

 * [Questions](https://github.com/dorsariahi/module-13-challenge#Questions)

 # Installation
-Run npm i to install dependencies.
-Run mysql -u root -p to connect to MySQL database.
-Input password.
-Run SOURCE db/schema.sql; to create schema. exit MySQL shell.
-Run npm run seed to seed the database, then start the server with npm start.
+To install dependencies, use npm i.
+To connect to the MySQL database, use mysql -u root -p.
+Enter your password.
+To construct schema, run SOURCE db/schema.sql;.
+MySQL shell should be exited.
+Execute npm Start the server with npm start after seeding the database.

 # Usage
 *[Video Walkthrough]()